Kyomotoi/ATRI/README.md

 For Tencent QQ group add a lively ATRI is the goal of this project.

-The project leader, learn Python is still less than half a year, so i think the code of this project mayy increase your blood pressure.
+The project leader, learn Python is still less than half a year, so i think the code of this project may increase your blood pressure.
 But i'll do it better!

 This project also serves as a good channel for me to learn Python.
 Thanks you [Richard Chien](https://github.com/richardchien) and the Python-SDK: [NoneBot](https://github.com/nonebot/nonebot), them provided great help to this project.